Survey Propagation: A Resource Allocation Solution for Large Wireless Networks: Numerical Evaluation

-Finally, in Figure \ref{fig:N100_Q6_Thr-116_-100} we evaluate the impact of the power threshold $\mu$.
-The smaller $\mu$, the larger the average number of neighbors per base station, as shown in Figure \ref{fig:conect_Thr-116-100_Q6}.
+Finally, in Fig. \ref{fig:N100_Q6_Thr-116_-100} we evaluate the impact of the power threshold $\mu$.
+The smaller $\mu$, the larger the average number of neighbors per base station, as shown in Fig. \ref{fig:conect_Thr-116-100_Q6}.
 The power threshold $\mu$ impacts the topology of the network and reduces its tree-likeness.
 As previously discussed, a larger number of average neighbors increases the complexity of the allocation problems.
 For this reason, we have extended in this case the number of available resources to $Q=6$.
 It can be seen that for $\mu=-86$dBm and $\mu=-80$dBm, our proposed approach achieves 16\%, and 14\% less conflicts than the reference scheme MNF, respectively.
 From the simulation results presented in this section, it is clear that although survey propagation has been mainly used by physicists to solve networks generated using the Erd\"os-Renyi model, it is also able to outperform reference schemes when more realistic wireless networks models are considered.
 These results show that our proposed approach is a promising tool for the efficient allocation of communication resources in wireless communications networks.
-For a fixed number of resources, a larger number of nodes in the network can be served without introducing more interference to the system.
+For a fixed number of resources, it is able to serve a larger number of nodes in the network without introducing more interference to the system.